From its origins as Kids in Kenya, Everyone’s Child developed to provide educational opportunities to children in Kenya and India.

 In 2016, EC hired William Aludo to oversee its programs in Kenya.
 William is from the city of Rongo in western Kenya.
 As EC’s Program Coordinator, William travels to Nakuru each month while school is in session to conduct EC’s Mentorship Program with the students we are sponsoring at Bishop Donovan Secondary School.
 William is also responsible for ensuring that the Orphan Feeding Program is carried out each month.
 In 2017 he discovered that the Miruya Primary School in Migori County was in need of teachers and additional classrooms.
 William collaborated with the local government officials to bring teachers to the school.
 He established a meal program for the entire school population and worked with families in the area to raise funds toward school improvements.
 EC is committed to building two additional classrooms there.

 To a certain extent, this effort seemed like a drop in the bucket.
 But to each child who received a bag of food, it meant so much more.
 It meant that they would eat without having to worry about where the next meal would come from.
-And perhaps even more importantly, it meant that they would be able to contribute to the family that had taken them in after losing their parents.
+And perhaps even more importantly, it meant that they would be able to contribute to the family that had taken them in after losing their parents

 [wpbsearch]